citelao/sensible/vpn.md

 ## Why do people recommend VPNs?

 If VPNs don't keep you secure as much as they're purported to, why do people recommend them?
-I think there are two main reasons:
+I think there are a few main reasons:

 1. **VPNs mitigate insecure HTTP**.
-VPNs can't encrypt insecure sites entirely, but they can protect against local eavesdroppers reading your communication.
+VPNs can't encrypt insecure sites entirely, but they can protect against *local* eavesdroppers reading your communication.
 2. **VPNS can hide important metadata**.
 Sometimes, metadata is important.
-If you need to hide it from **local** eavesdroppers, a VPN protects you.
+If you need to hide it from *local* eavesdroppers, a VPN protects you.
 3. **There's money in it.** Next time you see a VPN article, look who wrote it.
 Was it a VPN company?
 You can sell a VPN; you can't sell HTTPS.
 4. **VPNs let you do other things**.
 By using an American VPN, you can watch American Netflix even if you're in Kuwait.
 By using your corporate VPN, you can access company resources at home.
 VPNs let you appear to other people as though you were the VPN; that has practical benefits sometimes.